0xAX/linux-insides/interrupts/interrupts-1.md

 BUG_ON((unsigned)n > 0xFF);
 ```

 You can find this check within the Linux kernel source code related to interrupt setup (eg. The `set_intr_gate`, `void set_system_intr_gate` in [arch/x86/include/asm/desc.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/desc.h)).
-First 32 vector numbers from `0` to `31` are reserved by the processor and used for the processing of architecture-defined exceptions and interrupts.
+The first 32 vector numbers from `0` to `31` are reserved by the processor and used for the processing of architecture-defined exceptions and interrupts.
 You can find the table with the description of these vector numbers in the second part of the Linux kernel initialization process - [Early interrupt and exception handling](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-2.html).
 Vector numbers from `32` to `255` are designated as user-defined interrupts and are not reserved by the processor.
 These interrupts are generally assigned to external I/O devices to enable those devices to send interrupts to the processor.

 Now let's talk about the types of interrupts.
 Broadly speaking, we can split interrupts into 2 major classes: